fullcalendar/fullcalendar-docs/_docs-v4/event-dragging-resizing/eventOverlap.md

 `movingEvent` is the event that is being dragged or resized.
 Its `start` and `end` dates will remain at their original values when the callback function is called. `stillEvent` is the event underneath the moving event.

 If a timed event occurs on the same day as an all-day event, this will qualify as an intersection.
-This might seem confusing in the agenda views because the events don't visually intersect because the all-day slot is separate from the timed slots.
+This might seem confusing in the TimeGrid views because the events don't visually intersect because the all-day slot is separate from the timed slots.
 But it's still considered an overlap.

 The `eventOverlap` setting does not differentiate between [background events](background-events) or normal events.
 It treats both types of events the same way.